ShanieshaJ/peri-weather-app-react/README.md

 - Fix the search bar
 - Fix the infomation of the temperature
 - Clean code the js/css files
+- Add the API to the weather app

 ## Learn More